Ken Greer

 Kenneth William Greer (born 25 July 1954) is a Canadian guitarist and keyboardist.
 He is one of the founding members of the Canadian rock band Red Rider.

 Biography

 Greer is the youngest of seven children born into a musical family in Toronto, Ontario.
 He grew up in the North Toronto area.
 He played the pedal steel guitar.

-After a Red Rider hiatus during most of the 1990s, Greer was involved in numerous musical projects including Big Faith, Hunter-Greer and Gowan.
-Currently he still tours as Tom Cochrane and Red Rider, playing guitar, pedal steel and keyboards.
+After a Red Rider hiatus during most of the 1990s, Greer was involved in numerous musical projects, including Big Faith, Hunter-Greer and Gowan.
+Currently, he still tours with Tom Cochrane and Red Rider, playing guitar, pedal steel and keyboards.
 He also started touring with the Canadian country band The Road Hammers in 2005 and still joins them when available.